-BUSY - this pin is an input from the AirLift, it will let us know when its ready for more commands to be sent.
-This is 3.3V logic out, can be read by 3-5V logic.
-This pin must be connected.

-RST- this pin is an output to the AirLift.
+- ESPBUSY this pin is an input from the AirLift, it will let us know when its ready for more commands to be sent.
+This is 3.3V logic out.
+This pin must be connected. - ESPRST- this pin is an output to the AirLift.
 Set low to put the AirLift into reset.
 You should use this pin, even though you might be able to run for a short while without it, it's essential to 'kick' the chip if it ever gets into a locked up state.
-Level shifted so can be 3-5V logic
+Log ic level is 3.3V